About anorexia nervosa

 - depression or anxiety

-- refusal to accept that weight is dangerously low even after warnings from family, friends and/or health professionals.
+- refusal to accept that weight is dangerously low.

-- aggressive behaviour when forced to eat ‘forbidden foods’
+- behaving aggressively if forced to eat ‘forbidden foods’

-The long-term consequences of anorexia nervosa can be severe and include:
+The long-term complications of anorexia nervosa can be severe.
+They include:

 - problems with the heart and kidneys